/

 2. Configure per variant — Use different protection levels for debug and release builds.
 See Variant Configuration.

-3. Fine-tune exclusions — Use annotations to exclude specific classes from protection if you encounter issues with reflection or serialization.
+3. Fine-tune exclusions — Use annotations or per-protection exclusions to exclude specific classes if you encounter issues with reflection or serialization.

 4. Set up CI/CD — Automate protected builds in your pipeline.
 See CI/CD Integration.